A Guide to Gender-Neutral Language In Marketing

 Arabic: The dual as neutral

-Being a language with so many speakers, Arabic is comprised of many dialects with different takes on gender-neutral language.
+Being a language with so many speakers, Arabic is comprised of many dialects, each with different takes on and examples of gender-neutral language.
 Different communities have adopted different methods.

 In modern standard Arabic, the dual gender is often used as a neutral gender.
 However, because of how obsolete the dual gender is in spoken Arabic, this way of speaking is often seen as too formal or even snobbish.